 The beast puts Churubusco on the map.

 After more than 50 years, the property had changed hands and now belonged to another farmer named Gale Harris.
 In July of 1948, Harris allowed two locals, Charley Wilson, and Ora Blue to go out on Fulk Lake fishing.
 What should have been a quiet afternoon was anything but.
 The men spotted what they described as a snapping turtle roughly the size of a dining room table.
 The men said the shell was approximately six feet across and was spiked.
 That detail of the sighting seems to indicate the creature was an alligator snapping turtle.

 According to their eyewitness report, they spotted the big reptile on the surface.
 It eventually disappeared into the depths of the lake out of sight.
 Wilson and Blue returned to shore, where they told Harris about the sighting.
 According to the Michigan Quarterly Review, Harris was skeptical of the men's tale.
-That was until two of Harris and his friend, Orville Reese were repairing a barn roof and they spotted the turtle out in the lake.
+That was until two days later when Harris and his friend, Orville Reese were repairing a barn roof and they spotted the turtle out in the lake.
 When they spotted it again the next day, they took a rowboat out for a closer look.
 This was a key moment because from then on, Harris was determined to share the huge turtle with the rest of the world.

 Harris is a big part of this story.
 He began telling anyone who would listen about what was swimming around his lake.
 Some reporters picked up on the story and by March of 1949, Fulk Lake was drawing hundreds of curious onlookers and reporters hoping for their own glimpse of the beast.